Greg Jennings

 Gregory Jennings Jr. (born September 21, 1983) is an American sports television personality and former professional football player who was a wide receiver for 10 seasons in the National Football League (NFL), primarily with the Green Bay Packers.
 He played college football for the Western Michigan Broncos and was selected by Green Bay in the second round of the 2006 NFL draft.
 Jennings was named to two Pro Bowls during his seven seasons with the Packers and was part of the team that won a Super Bowl title in Super Bowl XLV.
 In his final three seasons, he was a member of the Minnesota Vikings and Miami Dolphins.
 He was inducted into Green Bay Packers Hall of Fame in 2022.

 After his playing career, Jennings transitioned into sports media.
-As of 2025, he is a recurring guest football analyst on the Fox Sports 1 (FS1) programs First Things First and Breakfast Ball.
+As of 2026, he is a recurring guest football analyst on the Fox Sports 1 (FS1) programs First Things First.

 Early life

 Jennings was born in Kalamazoo, Michigan.
 He attended Kalamazoo Central High School where he was all conference in three sports—football, basketball, and track.
 Jennings played wide receiver, running back, outside linebacker and defensive back as a four-time letterman for the football team.
 He was listed 11th on the "Fab 50" rankings of the Detroit Free Press as a senior.
 Jennings finished seventh in voting for Mr. Basketball of Michigan in 2000–01 and scored a school record 50 points in a losing effort against Benton Harbor as a senior.

 In track & field, Jennings was one of the state's top performers in the long jump event.
 He captured the state title in the long jump at the 2001 MHSAA State LP-1 Championships, with a leap of 6.67 meters.
 He got a PR of 6.92 meters in the long jump.
 He was also a member of the 4 × 100m (42.20) and 4 × 200m (1:28.50) relay squads.